 HSBC, First Direct, M&S or John Lewis bank customer?
-They're making MORE payments worth £100s to those in arrears in the past
+They're making MORE payments to those in arrears in the past – some worth £1,000s

-HSBC, First Direct, M&S Bank and John Lewis Finance are making a second wave of payments to some customers who have been in arrears in the past few years.
-Having previously paid some customers compensation for substandard service, they're now issuing refunds worth £100s for interest and charges which shouldn't have been due.
-So if you get a cheque out of the blue, DON'T bin it thinking it's a scam.
+HSBC, First Direct, M&S Bank and John Lewis Finance are making a second set of payments to some customers who have been in arrears in recent years.
+Having previously paid some customers compensation for substandard service, they're now issuing refunds – in one case paying out over £7,000 – for interest and charges that shouldn't have been due.
+So if you get a cheque out of the blue, DON'T bin it thinking it's a scam or spam.

 Both sets of payments relate to HSBC, First Direct, M&S Bank and John Lewis Finance customers who between 2010 and May 2019 were in arrears on any kind of financial product, including mortgages, overdrafts, credit cards and loans.
 The financial regulator generally defines credit arrears as any shortfall in one or more payments due, while for home mortgages it's a shortfall equivalent to two or more regular payments.